 DBS requires a commitment to participate in evaluations, procedures, and consultations before and after the procedure.
 DBS is usually only available in large medical centers.
-If you do not live close to a medical center that offers DBS procedures, you may need to spend significant time traveling.
-The procedure and associated appointments can be expensive.
-It is also important for you to have realistic expectations.
+If you don't live close to a medical center that offers DBS, you may need to spend a lot of time traveling.
+The procedure and appointments can be costly.
+It's also important for you to have realistic expectations.
 Although DBS can improve symptoms, it will not cure the condition.

 Before DBS, you will have assessments to determine whether this is a good option for you.
-You will need tests to evaluate memory and thinking.
-A psychiatrist may examine you to determine if you have a condition such as depression or anxiety that requires treatment before the DBS procedure.
+You will need tests to check memory and thinking.
+You may see a psychiatrist to determine if you have a condition such as depression or anxiety that needs to be treated before DBS.

-Ask your healthcare provider about what you might need to do in the days and weeks before your procedure, such as if there are any special dietary or medicine restrictions.
+Ask your healthcare provider about what you might need to do in the days and weeks before DBS, such as changing your diet or stopping certain medicines.

 What happens during DBS?

-Implantation of a DBS lead generally requires a hospital stay of a day or longer.
-Procedures may vary depending on your condition and your healthcare provider’s practices.
-The lead and neurostimulator may be implanted at the same time, or the neurostimulator may be implanted in a separate procedure after the lead is implanted.
-Talk with your healthcare provider about what you will experience during your procedure.
+Implanting a DBS lead generally requires a hospital stay of a day or longer.
+Procedures may vary based on your condition and your healthcare provider’s practices.
+The lead and neurostimulator may be put in at the same time.
+Or the neurostimulator may be placed in a separate procedure after the lead is put in.
+Talk with your healthcare provider about what to expect.

 Implantation of lead

-- Numbing medicine will be injected into your scalp and a head frame placed to keep your head in the right position for the procedure.
-A computed tomography (CT) scan or magnetic resonance imaging (MRI) scan will be taken to locate the target site in the brain for the electrode.
+- Numbing medicine will be injected into your scalp.
+A head frame will be placed to keep your head in the right position for the procedure.
+A computed tomography (CT) scan or magnetic resonance imaging (MRI) scan will be taken to find the target site in the brain for the electrode.

-- You will be awake during the surgery, as you will be asked to move certain parts of your body as the lead is being placed.
+- You will be awake during the surgery.
+You will be asked to move certain parts of your body as the lead is being placed.

 - After more numbing medicine is injected into your scalp, the neurosurgeon will drill a small hole in the skull to insert the lead.

-- Recordings will be taken as the lead is moved through the brain tissue to help pinpoint the exact placement for the lead.
+- Recordings will be taken as the lead is moved through the brain tissue.
+This helps pinpoint the exact place for the lead.
 You may be asked to move your face, arm, or leg at certain times while the recordings are being taken.

-- Once the precise location for the lead has been determined, it will be attached to an external neurostimulator.
+- Once the precise location for the lead has been found, it will be attached to an external neurostimulator.
 Electrical stimulation will be given through the lead for a short time to see if symptoms improve.
-Your surgeon may deliberately cause side effects with electrical stimulation to make sure the lead is in the right place.
+Your surgeon may cause side effects on purpose with electrical stimulation to make sure the lead is in the right place.

-- The lead will be attached after it is in the proper location.
+- The lead will be attached after it's in the right place.
 A wire to connect the lead to an extension to the neurostimulator will be placed under the scalp.